cholm-hansen/StreamCatalogs/README.md

 All quantities except age and feh are numpy arrays which give the values over the 3.5 Gyr orbit in the time-evolving BFE potential.
 Age and feh are scalar values.

 `halo_id_streams.hdf5` contains information about individual stream stars and is organized in the same manner.
-The available properties for each stream, as well as their units, are as follows:
+The available properties for each stream star, as well as their units, are as follows:

 | Name | Units | Description |